Market Volatility — VIX

 Abstract

-We build a daily-to-monthly Market Volatility Signal (MVS) using the closing VIX index (VIXCLS).
-Components include level, short/medium-term momentum, and percentile rank vs. history.
+We build a daily-to-weekly/monthly Market Volatility Signal (MVS) using the closing VIX index (VIXCLS).
+Components include level, short/medium-term momentum, a trailing percentile rank vs. history, and optional complements (realised volatility and options skew) to reduce false positives.
 A composite score maps to regimes—CALM, NORMAL, ELEVATED, STRESSED, CRISIS—anchored to intuitive thresholds (<20 calm; ≥30 stress) and robust z-scores.

 1) Data